noiseprotocol/noise_spec/noise.md

  * **`DH(keypair, public_key)`**: Executes the Curve448 DH function (aka "X448"
    in [@rfc7748]).
 Invalid public key values will produce an output of all zeros.
 Alternatively, implementations are allowed (but not required) to detect such cases and signal an error.
-Signaling errors does not improve security, but might match the behavior of some software.
+Signaling errors here does not improve security, but might match the behavior of some software.

  * **`DHLEN`** = 56